samlovelace/robot_commander/readme.md

-# ARM Commander
+# Robot Commander
-The Arm Commander is a tool for sending waypoints and other commands to the ARM module
+The Robot Commander is a command line tool for sending commands to various subsystems

 ## Installation
-Clone the arm repo from https://github.com/samlovelace/arm.git and run the clone.sh script
+Clone into the robot_ws with the folder structure as

+robot_ws
+  - src
+    - robot_idl
+    - robot_commander

 ## Building
 Compile the arm workspace